Tocard/documentation/docs/help/developer-faq.md

 I'm a developer.
 What can I built with Streamr?
 We don't have an official list of projects that have built in Streamr, but you can try search for streamr-client on github.

-### What are identities on Streamr?

-### What does many-to-many data pipelines mean?

-Its group messaging

-### Does Streamr store data?

-To learn more about signatures, see Sign to send and receive messages using apps built with XMTP.

 ### Do you have a Python SDK?
 Just JavaScript at the moment.
-The Streamr SDK is written in TypeScript for JavaScript and TypeScript projects.
-It can be used with browser-based frontend frameworks like React and in Node.js.\*\* TODO reword..

-### What is Streamr built on.
-How does the data flow?

-### Can I see the streams on Streamr?

-### I'm a potential technical partner, how do I get in touch?

-### Do I need to expose my private key in the node script?

-### How are peers discovered on the network?
+But you can interact with the Network by running a Broker node, then interacting with it via WebSockets, MQTT or HTTP in any language.

+### Does Streamr store data?
+Yes, but currently in a centralized way, using Streamr Storage nodes.
+There are ecosystem and community efforts underway to bridge the Streamr Network's data transport capabilities with decentralized data storage.

-What kind of messages and data can the Network transport?
+### What kind of messages and data can the Network transport?
 The Network transports JSON messages only.
 Full binary support is coming soon.

-### Mining -

-Can I make an income on Streamr?
-Yes.
+TODO